The Girl Who Loved Words

 I am inspired by women who have built their own businesses doing things their way.
 But none more so than Kate Toon – the copywriting queen of Australia.
 I would not be where I am with my business today without her guidance and generosity.

-Following on from that amazing course, I joined Kate’s Clever Copywriting School community.
+Following on from that amazing course, I joined Kate’s Clever Copywriting School community and more recently her Digital Masterchefs group.
 Worth every cent.
 It’s like my own private copywriting encyclopedia and mentor pool.
 The people in the group are phenomenal and so generous.
 So kudos to Kate for creating and nurturing this community into what it is today.
 When you hire me, you kind of get their collective brainpower as well.

 The Next Chapter

 COVID “lockdown” helped me reassess my priorities.
 I decided to stop casual teaching.
-I want to concentrate on being “Cathy Camera Writer”.
-So the next chapter involves throwing everything I have into the ring and growing this baby even more.
+I wanted to concentrate on being “Cathy Camera Writer”.
+So the next chapter involves growing this business even further.

 But to me, business is more than an income.
 It’s more than flexibility and freedom.
 It’s an opportunity to give back to the community.
 I feel that every business should be giving back to the community in some way.
 The soul of a business is its people and who they are and what they do beyond their work role.